billhails/CEKF/docs/NAMESPACES.md

 to avoid re-compilation.
 I'll need to start the re-entrant parser in a different state though.

+We'll also need to separate out the parsing of the prelude.
+We can treat it as a namespace for this purpose, but not install it as one.

 ### Lambda Conversion

 Mostly straightforward, will require a new lambda construct or two,